IntelliJ Platform Plugin SDK Help

 Coroutines provide very limited Java interoperability, and coroutine-based APIs can’t be used to the full extent from Java code.

-Kotlin Coroutines are new to the IntelliJ Platform and are not yet widely adopted in public APIs.
-In the future, the number of coroutine-based APIs will grow and using only Java may not be enough to implement a fully functional plugin.
-It will be required to use Kotlin, at least partially, e.g., to implement coroutine-based Extension Points.
+Kotlin Coroutines are new to the IntelliJ Platform and aren't yet widely adopted in public APIs.
+In the future, the number of coroutine-based APIs will grow, and using only Java may not be enough to implement a fully functional plugin.
+It will be required to use Kotlin, at least partially, for example, to implement coroutine-based extension points.

 Learning Resources